 4.1.
 The Art of Decor: Furnishing Your Hotel

-On the other hand, boutique hotels may opt for unique, theme-based decor, it is important to keep a balance between luxury and budget without compromising on the hotel’s appeal.
+On the other hand, boutique hotels may opt for unique, theme-based decor, it is crucial to keep a balance between luxury and budget without compromising on the hotel’s appeal.

 4.2.
 Technology Integration: Modern Amenities

-Modern amenities are an aspect of hotel construction that is very important.
-Integrating technology such as smart room controls and high-speed WI-FI can Impact hotel construction costs per square foot.
+Modern amenities are a very important aspect of hotel construction.
+Integrating technology such as intelligent room controls and high-speed Wi-Fi can Impact hotel construction costs per square foot.

-If the hotel is going to be in luxury buildings then it will require state-of-the-art technology, further increasing construction costs.
-Also, technology integration aligns with the expectations of guests in the travel and hotel industries which enhances the overall guest experience.
+If the hotel is in a luxury building, it will require state-of-the-art technology, further increasing construction costs.
+Also, technology integration aligns with guests’ expectations in the travel and hotel industries, enhancing the overall guest experience.

 4.3.
 Budgeting for Decor and Amenities

 Budgeting for decor and amenities is meticulous.
 It will require you to consider both hard costs and soft costs.
-Hotel construction costs included these aspects to make sure that the total project cost aligns with the predetermined total budget.
+Hotel construction costs included these aspects to ensure the total project cost aligns with the predetermined budget.

-It is important for you to understand that while luxurious features enhance a hotel’s appeal, careful budgeting is important to maintain sound financial investment.
+You need to understand that while luxurious features enhance a hotel’s appeal, careful budgeting is essential to maintain sound financial investment.

 5. Operational Essentials